Tutorial

 ...

 The @app.route("/") decorator serves this view at the url /, and the view function is passed the request as it would in a normal Django project.
+You can decorate both normal and async views in the same way.

 From there we can do anything we would in a normal Django view - eg add more decorators, process the request, use Django forms.
 We then either return a standard Django HttpResponse, or nanodjango also lets you return a plain string for convenience.